Louisiana deputies storm the wrong house with search warrant

 Calcasieu Parish Sheriff Tony Mancuso said his office is investigating why the search warrant had the incorrect address.

-Carol Weston says officers stormed the house with their guns drawn.
-She says she was handcuffed and walked to the street corner, with no explanation.
-Herman Weston says he was “totally embarrassed” by the incident.
+Carol Weston said officers stormed the house with their guns drawn.
+She said she was handcuffed and walked to the street corner, with no explanation.
+Herman Weston said he was “totally embarrassed” by the incident.

+"I can't just let this go with an apology because it was definitely wrong," he said.
+"It goes far beyond that.
+I could have lost my life."

 Information from: American Press, http://www.americanpress.com